 JPG Legal’s Growth, Margins, and Profitability

-Monthly profits in U.S. dollars since launching Google ads in April 2017.
+profits earnings before taxes in U.S. dollars since launching Google ads in April 2017.

-The screenshot of my accounting spreadsheet above shows my recent monthly profits in U.S. dollars since I first finished building out my website and launched Google ads in April.
+The screenshot of my accounting spreadsheet above shows my recent monthly profits (correction: earnings before taxes (EBT)) in U.S. dollars since I first finished building out my website and launched Google ads in April.
 This is after accounting for advertising costs ($10,000 in May, $4,500 in June, and $3,500 in July), office expenses ($1,123 in July, the month I moved into my current office), and filing fees ($5,500 in May, $7,250 in June, and $18,000 in July).

 Last month, I filed about 70 trademark applications, and I’m at maybe 30% capacity.
 Once I reach 70% or 80% capacity, I’ll hire an associate attorney for my firm.
 My model is very scalable; it’s profitable enough that I could keep hiring attorneys and give them good salaries and benefits ad infinitum.